mattbradburyuk/accounts_cordapp/README.md

-## Usecase
+## Use Case

  - A Buyer, Seller and Broker wish to evidence a deal on Corda
  - The deal is described as a simple text String
- - The Buyer, Seller and Broker each hold accounts on a Corda node
+ - The Buyer, Seller and Broker each hold an account on one of several Corda nodes
  - The Buyer, Seller and Broker accounts may be on the same or different nodes
  - Any of the participants can initiate the transaction.
  - All of the participants host nodes must sign the Transaction

-##Design
+## Design

 The Deal is evidenced on the ledger using an AccountsDealState constrained by the AccountsDealContract (Although the contract does not impose any constraints)